zold-io/wts.zold.io/README.md

 If your callback is never matched, it will be removed from the system in 24 hours.

-You may register up to 8 callbacks in one account.
+You may register up to a certain amount of callbacks in one account (check for the actual limit in the [Callbacks](https://wts.zold.io/callbacks) tab in your account).
 The full list of your registered callbacks and already matched ones you can find in the [Callback](https://wts.zold.io/callbacks) tab of your account.